CSharpBooks/Fundamentals/Setup your first development environment.md

 # Setup your first development environment

 To be able to learn programming you will need to have some programs that make your life easier.
-No reasonable developer will want to write code inside of Notepad or Word, or share code throught USB drives.
+No reasonable developer will want to write code in Notepad or Word, or share code through USB drives.
-In this chapter we will help you setup your development environment.
+In this chapter you will learn how to setup your development environment.